Contents

 Who are A.A.
 Members?

-Many A.A. members have gone through treatment programs such as detoxification, rehabilitation centers, and other therapies before coming to the fellowship of Alcoholics Anonymous for additional help and support in maintaining their sobriety.
-They can sign up for a recurring meeting or a support group for a particular forum for their drug addiction to help them stay sober.
+Many A.A. members have gone through treatment programs such as detox, rehabilitation centers, or other therapies before joining Alcoholics Anonymous for continued support in maintaining sobriety.
+They can sign up for recurring meetings or support groups tailored to specific needs, including substance use issues, to help them stay sober.

 What Are the Different Types of Programs Offered by Alcoholics Anonymous?